WELCOME TO WE DAY COMMUNITY KENTUCKY

 We are dedicated to engaging, inspiring and empowering young people to participate in local and global acts of service, kindness and compassion.
 We share these ideas, celebrate these actions and prove that TOGETHER, WE CAN CHANGE THE WORLD during our annual event in Louisville.

-The 2018 WE Day Community Kentucky will be held on April 17th at the Kentucky Center for the Arts.
-Thousands of Kentucky students will share stories, be inspired and take part in the WE WALK FOR COMPASSION.
-Thanks to all the 2017 Champions, volunteers and sponsors that supported our mission– and all the amazing students who proudly showcased what they are passionate about!
+The 2018 WE Day Community Kentucky was held on April 17th at the Kentucky Center for the Arts.
+Thousands of Kentucky students shared stories, were inspired and took part in WE WALK FOR COMPASSION.

 2017 WE DAY IMPACT STORIES

 What can you do with burger flipping skills and a hip-hop snack cart?
 If you are St. Francis Schools, you raise over $10,000 to build a brand new school in Haiti.

 Sacred Heart Model School turned hand-made creativity into beautiful expressions of gratitude, making Valentines Day special for patients in Louisville’s VA Hospital.

 The fifth-grade class of Kenwood Elementary used posters and boundless energy to collect personal hygiene products for less-fortunate children and their families.